 - The brand states that you need to

 Some people just prefer the 60 ° wash and that is fine as long as your nappies aren’t coming out damaged.
+You certainly do not want to go any higher.
 The main areas you need to check for wear and tear are the fastenings and the elastic on the legs.
 If these begin to wear or lose their shape you will begin to get leaks which is precisely why you shouldn’t ever be tempted to go in at a really high wash.
 Needing to boil wash or going for 90° is a myth and your nappies will not thank you for it!

 I have also heard that some people like to do an extra rinse cycle at the end in order to remove any residual detergent.
 If you have time this is a sensible thing to do as detergent build-up will reduce the absorbency of your nappies and can also cause nappy rash.
 Which goes on nicely to my next point…

 Strip Washing Nappies

 What is strip washing?
 Strip washing nappies is removing that build-up or detergent or perhaps of bacteria, fungal spores and so on.
 You may find that you’ll need to do this more often in a hard water area due to the build-up it brings (damn you hard water!) or if your little one keeps getting ill, if they are teething (the saliva can make the urine really stink) or if they are continually getting a rash– most cloth nappy children do not suffer from nappy rash so if they start to get rashes it is usually an indication that something is wrong.

 - Wash on 60° with a full dose of detergent on your best wash.
 If you have super rinse choose this option also.

 - Rinse cycle again.
 If you continue to see bubbles of detergent give it another rinse to fully remove this build-up.

 Drying Your Cloth Nappies